-By Wendy Stoltz / Last Modified On January 15, 2023
+By Wendy Stoltz / Last Modified On April 19, 2023

+A homemade Gluten-Free Cinnamon Rolls recipe that is simple to make and bakes into the best Gluten-Free Cinnamon Rolls.
 These from-scratch gluten-free cinnamon rolls are tender and fluffy.
 They are topped with a buttery cream cheese frosting that makes them irresistible.

 What we're covering in this post: Ingredients needed for gluten-free cinnamon rolls, how to make gluten-free cinnamon rolls, tips for making gluten-free cinnamon rolls, working with gluten-free flours, dairy-free options for gluten-free cinnamon rolls, and how to make gluten-free cinnamon rolls ahead of time.

-You guys have been asking me for a Gluten Free Cinnamon Rolls recipe.
+You guys have been asking me for a Gluten-Free Cinnamon Rolls recipe.
 I can't wait for you to have one of these warm cinnamon rolls slathered with buttercream icing or cream cheese frosting.

-GF Cinnamon Rolls are a delicious breakfast or brunch treat, and are especially amazing for Christmas or other special occasions.
+GF Cinnamon Rolls are a delicious breakfast or brunch treat and are especially amazing for Christmas or other special occasions.

+I've been testing this recipe for gluten-free cinnamon rolls for about two years now, but until I made my gluten-free bread recipe earlier this year, I wasn't quite happy with the flour combination.
 But now I am excited to say that this is by far the best gluten-free cinnamon roll that I've had to date.
 I believe I have perfected the gluten-free cinnamon rolls recipe.

-This tested combination of gluten free flours, sugar, butter, cinnamon, and yeast created a tender, fluffy cinnamon roll that's gluten-free AND it's still tender days after (when reheated).
+This tested combination of gluten-free flours, sugar, butter, cinnamon, and yeast created a tender, fluffy cinnamon roll that's gluten-free AND it's still tender days after (when reheated).

 For the Dough: